VeritasSoftware/my-dna/README.md

 *   A **RobotPipettingService** Service which parses the Commands text using **regular expressions**.
 *   A **Home** component for the UI.
 The Service is injected into this component.

+### The Commands supported are

+*   PLACE
+*   DROP
+*   MOVE

+Since this is a GUI solution, we do not need DETECT, REPORT.

 ## Web app deployed to Google cloud

 [**Online app - Give it a try!**](https://my-dna-coding-test.firebaseapp.com)